oak-hu/oak-hu.github.io/content/2024-2025/Consciousness.md

 4. We don't have complete information about Fred (3) \[So the claim is that this doesn't follow from 3?\]
 5. Physical information is not complete information (2, 4)
 6. So, physicalism is false.
 (1, 5)

-7. Actually i think this lecturer is quite bright (this is just, lik,e a very low-level course
-8. i'm not saying that any of them are unintelligent, only that a lot are bad lecturers - i.e. not engaging, dry, etc. Worst offender: Volker
-9. Is there a library nearby that we could go have a 5 hour long date in after this?